ramonn76/HardCloud/index.md

 {% endhighlight %}

 Another way to use HardCloud is through the clause *synthesize()*.
-In the follow sample, instead of the clause *module()*, specifying a pre-designed hardware module, we have the clause *synthesize()*.
+In the following sample, instead of the clause *module()*, specifying a pre-designed hardware module, we have the clause *synthesize()*.
 That means that the code beneath the pragma *parallel for*, in this case a matrix multiplication, will be converted to an OpenCL code and then to a Verilog code and, finally, synthesized to a hardware bitstream that will configure the FPGA, all automatically.